How to care for your Herbs

 Feed your Chives with a fertilizer for garden plants 1-2 times a month during spring and summer.

-Chives are non-toxic.
-However, they are meant to be eaten by humans and not pets.
+Chives are toxic to pets.
+They are meant to be eaten by humans and not pets.

 Cut your Chives at any point to enjoy them.
 To keep your plant productive and with the best-flavored leaves, remove flowers as they form.